 Despite all the difficulties in 2016, the show made a donation to the Thames Valley Air Ambulance donation of £8,000.
 The total donated to the air ambulance since 2007 is now £68,095.00 and an additional £16,800 has been raised for other charities since 2001 (as at Dec 2016).

 Abingdon is in Oxfordshire, north-west of Abingdon town and about 4 or 5 miles south of Oxford.

 Follow signs north from A415, not far from the junction with the A34, signposted for the event or for Dalton Barracks.

-It is best to book as far as possible in advance, not only because nearby hotels and guest houses tend get booked up well before the date of an airshow, but also because prices can be better when you book early online.
+It is best to book as far as possible in advance.
+This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.

 There are plenty of booking agencies.
-We find that many of the best known ones are better at finding international hotels or bigger UK ones, and may suggest hotels in main towns or cities quite a distance from the show site.
+We find that many of the well known ones are better at finding hotels from international or larger UK chains and may suggest hotels in main towns or cities quite a distance from the show site.

-If you need plenty of options, we find that, between them, Expedia and LateRooms list a good selection of smaller, as well as bigger, hotels and will find accommodation in villages and small towns as well as the main centres.
-Expedia also give, and take, Nectar points.
+Expedia lists a good selection of smaller, as well as bigger, hotels and will find accommodation in villages and small towns as well as the main centres.
+They also give, and take, Nectar points.

 Click the blue Expedia name for a list of hotels and guest houses in or near Abingdon.
 The venue is already built into the link, so when the list comes up you just have to adjust the dates, number of rooms and guests as necessary.

 Weather for the show area

 The Met office seven-day forecast includes maximum, minimum and "feels like" temperatures, the likelihood of rain, wind direction, gusts and visibility: the latter can have an impact on the viability of displays.